openmapsforeurope2/data-tools/docs/developer-guide-en.md

 ### clean

+This function removes national data located outside a country's extent (starting from a distance threshold).
+This cleanup is the first step of the data harmonization process along borders.
+It includes extraction, cleaning, and integration steps.

 Parameters
 * c [mandatory]: configuration file
 * T [mandatory]: theme (only one theme can be specified)
 * t [optional]: table (multiple tables can be specified by repeating this option as necessary).
 Tables must belong to theme T. If not defined, the cleaning will be processed for all tables of the theme (specified with the -T parameter).
-* b [optional]: country code for a border country (multiple codes can be specified by repeating this option as many times as necessary).
+* b [optional]: country code for a neighbouring country (multiple codes can be specified by repeating this option as many times as necessary).
 If this parameter is defined, the cleaning will be processed only on the specified border(s).
 * i [optional]: if specified, the cleaning is performed around disputed borders.
 * a [optional]: parameter to process cleaning around all borders of the specified country/countries (see "arguments").
 If specified, all defined -b parameters will be ignored.
 * arguments: codes of country/countries to clean